Send in your application to be considered for Freshman council (bit.ly/froco), a group

 The Senate is comprised of 50 Senators and 10 committees.
 Each committee is headed

-by a committee chairman assigned by the Vice President and approved by the Senate.
+by a committee chairman assigned by the speaker and approved by the Senate.

 The Senate has the opportunity to pass legislation in all non-academic fields.
 Legislation